Kiure/OreoBot/README.md

     `
     **NB!** If you are using a domain name to connect to database take a note that some domain names may require a **www** prefix and some doesn't to connect to the database.
 	For example my college SQL Server needs a *www* before the domain name and the gearhost's doesn't.
-- Move the nadeko_run.sh and Procfile to the root folder.<br />
+- Move the nadeko_run.sh and Procfile to the root folder.(they are in the script folder)<br />
 ![ScreenShot](http://i.imgur.com/RxQ6QtH.png)

 ### Setting up the Heroku